-Let’s face it, you’re not going to work forever.
+As a business owner, you’re not going to work forever.
 You certainly will not live forever.
-No matter how far into the future it may seem, or uncomfortable the question, you need to start thinking about what’s next.
+No matter how far into the future it may seem, or how uncomfortable the question is, it’s never too early to start thinking about succession and exit planning.

-Exit planning helps to deal with the issue and develop the solution that’s right for you and the business.
+Exit planning helps business owners to deal with the issue and develop a solution that’s right for them as well as the company.

 One of the hardest decisions facing a business owner is when and how to exit the firm.

 How to exit is an important issue not just when you’re beginning to wind down, but even in the early days of starting up the firm.
 The way you deal with this issue impacts many other key decisions made along the way.

 The earlier you start thinking about the kind of exit that is best for you, the more time you have to make adjustments to your exit plan as a result of changing conditions and new personal goals.